-The Communication, Writing and Design Department offers its students a Bachelor of Arts (B.A.) degree in Communication and a Bachelor of Fine Arts (B.F.A.) in Visual Arts: Graphic Design.
+The Communication, Writing and Design Department offers its students a Bachelor of Arts (B.A.) degree in Communication and a concentration in Professional Writing.

-The Communication major offers its students a strong foundation in journalism, film, and broadcast media.
-The curriculum provides for three concentrations - Film Studies, Journalism or Radio/Television -- from which majors may choose one, according to greatest interest and ability, while the required list of courses stresses training in the journalistic tradition as well as hands-on experience through the University-owned radio station WNTI; the University's television studio and non-linear editing suites; and the production of the University-sponsored newspaper, The Quill, and University yearbook, The Hack.
+The Communication major offers its students a strong foundation in film, and broadcast media.
+The curriculum provides for two concentrations - Film Studies or Radio/Television -- from which majors may choose one, according to greatest interest and ability, while the required list of courses stresses training in the journalistic tradition as well as hands-on experience through the University-owned radio station WNTI; the University's television studio and non-linear editing suites; and the production of the University-sponsored newspaper, The Quill, and University yearbook, The Hack.

 Students study media history and regulation and examine media's impact on society.
 The program also explores nonfiction free-lance writing opportunities, advanced theories and methods in mass media, journalistic ethics, media law, and advertising, as well as critical study of film.
-The Communication program prepares students for graduate programs in journalism and related studies, and a multitude of careers in print/online and broadcast media, film, public relations, and corporate communication.
+The Communication program prepares students for a multitude of careers in-broadcast media, film, public relations, and corporate communication.